Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Introduction

+Our first key result is the following one, which is a combination of Theorem \ref{thm:partialdual} and Corollary \ref{cor:catMoritaequiv}:

-\begin{theorem} Let $H$ be a finite-dimensional Hopf algebra over a field $\k$, Suppose $B$ is a left coideal subalgebra of $H$.
-Regard $(H/B^+H)^\ast$ as a right coideal subalgebra of $H^\ast$ by dualizing the quotient map $H\twoheadrightarrow H/B^+H$.
-Then: \begin{itemize} \item[(1)] The smash product algebra $(H/B^+H)^\ast\#B$ has a structure of quasi-Hopf algebra; \item[(2)] There is an equivalence between finite tensor categories:
+\begin{theorem} Let $H$ be a finite-dimensional Hopf algebra over a field $\k$ with left coideal subalgebra $B$.
+Suppose $(\zeta,\gamma^\ast)$ is a {\pams} given in (\ref{eqn:admissiblemapsys1.1}), and regard $C^\ast=(H/B^+H)^\ast$ as a right coideal subalgebra of $H^\ast$ by dualizing the quotient map $\pi$.
+Then: \begin{itemize} \item[(1)] The smash product algebra $C^\ast\#B$ has a structure of quasi-Hopf algebra, whose detailed operations are listed in Theorem \ref{thm:partialdual}; \item[(2)] There is an equivalence between finite tensor categories:

 \end{itemize} \end{theorem}